 - Please ensure that your products are fresh and carefully prepared.

 - Please take great care with packaging and posting – damaged entries cannot be judged fairly.

 - Please ensure that all boxes AND separate bars or trays are clearly labelled with your name and the code issued to you.
-All entries aside from Brand Experience will be plated, judged blind (but with flavours and other essentials cited) and identified to judges only by their code.
+This year all T2B and B2B categories will be judged remotely and should be submitted in full retail packaging BUT ALSO WITH THE CODE ATTACHED TO EACH BAR.
+All entries judged in the autumn, aside from Brand Experience, will be plated, judged blind (but with flavours and other essentials cited) and identified to judges only by their code.